Add a rewards credit card to your account and you can earn points per $1 spent through PayPal.

-How does PayPal work?
+How does PayPal work with credit cards?

 - Log in to your PayPal account.

 - Click on "Wallet" at the top of the page.

 - Select "Link a card", fill in your card details and follow the prompts to confirm the account.

 After you have linked your account, you may see a $1 charge from PayPal on your credit card account.
 This is a temporary authorisation charge that PayPal uses to confirm the account is valid.
 Once that's confirmed, the $1 charge is released (so it's never actually taken from your account).

 In most cases, you'll earn points when you use PayPal to buy clothes, mobile devices, makeup, music or for any other retail purchases.
 Spending that usually doesn't earn points includes gambling transactions, foreign currency purchases, gift cards and any other transactions that may be processed as cash advances.